The Best Spring Events and Festivals at Ski Resorts

 Family Festival, Lutsen Mountain, Minnesota

-Lutsen Mountain loves to celebrate its families.
-Twice throughout the 2025 season, once in February and once in March, they host a Family Festival.
-These weekends are jam-packed with fun activities for the whole family.
-Enjoy scavenger hunts across the mountain to discover hidden treasures and listen to live music once you find your winnings.
-Stop by the Lofty Gondola and enjoy pizza slices and s’mores packages.
+Lutsen Mountain loves to celebrate its families, and this year, it’s got three events: the January edition has already passed, but February 20-22 and March 13-15 provide two more chances.
+These weekends are jam-packed with fun activities for the whole family, from scavenger hunts across the mountain to live music.
+You can even stop by the Lofty Gondola and enjoy pizza slices and s’mores packages.
 After the lifts stop spinning, there’s a classic torchlight parade and fireworks.
 Check out the Lusten website and take advantage of the ‘Stay and Play’ deal, which includes 3-day lodging packages and free rentals for both parents and kids.

 Header image ©Jackson Hole Mountain Resort